robot297/JAG_10_2019/grades/Lab 9 Questions.md

 1 is the most urgent (e.g. all servers down); 5 is the least (e.g. missing mouse mat).

-When a Task is fixed, the ticket is deleted and the reason for deleting the tickt is recorded.
+When a Ticket is resolved (fixed or become non-issue), the ticket is deleted and the reason for deleting the ticket is recorded.

 Your Ticket objects should be able to store another date; `resolvedDate`, the date the ticket was closed.
 And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
 This String should be called `resolution`